Islam in the Arctic: Canadian Arctic

 In 2018, a trucking warehouse in Whitehorse, Yukon, was converted into a mosque chiefly by cabinetmaker Fathallah Farajat, from the southern city of Hamilton, Ontario.
 The opening of the mosque, which was constructed with a financial contribution from the ZTF, marked the first time that there was a Muslim prayer hall in every Canadian province and territory.
 Hussein Guisti, who had overseen the ZTF's construction of the two earlier northern mosques, dubbed the silver-clad mosque "the Star Trek mosque", in reference to Canadian Muslims' efforts to bring Islam to the frontiers.

 European Arctic

 At the outset of the 20th century, Finland was the only country in Northern Europe to have a native Muslim population, with approximately a thousand Finnish Tatars.
-The Vepsians in Finland were among the northernmost peoples with whom Muslim merchants had contacts in the early centuries of Islam - as Azeri merchants traded swords in exchange for animal pelts.
-In 2018, a study of Finland's Muslims living inside the Arctic Circle found Palestinian, Iraqi, Persian, Turkish, Bengali, Somali, Pakistani and Afghan immigrants - virtually all of whom practiced Sunni Islam.
+The Vepsians in Finland were among the northernmost peoples with whom Muslim merchants had contacts in the early centuries of Islam, as Azeri merchants traded swords in exchange for animal pelts.
+In 2018, a study of Finland's Muslims living inside the Arctic Circle found Palestinian, Iraqi, Persian, Turkish, Bengali, Somali, Pakistani and Afghan immigrants, virtually all of whom practised Sunni Islam.

-The first Muslim immigrants to the Arctic regions of the Nordic countries was prior to 1976, when labor migrants including Muslims from Yugoslavia, Pakistan, and Turkey travelled north to find work.

 Norway's largest Arctic mosque is in Tromsø, built in 2006 by a convert to Islam and financed by a donation from an anonymous Saudi businessman.
 There are two mosques further north in Alta and Hammerfest.

 As of 2013, the only known Muslim living in Greenland is a Lebanese citizen who operates a restaurant in Nuuk.